Updated on May 5th, 2022 by Bob Ciura

 The 1960’s through the 1980’s saw lower average dividend yields, ranging from 3.2% to 4.2%.
 This was a significant decline versus the previous 60 years.
 And the decline would only continue.

 The 1990’s were the first decade to usher in an average dividend yield of under 3%.
 And the 2000’s had a dividend yield average under 2%.
-We are on pace for an average yield of around 2% through the 2010’s as well.
+We are well under a 2% average yield to begin the 2020’s as well.

 Clearly, there has been a steep decline in the dividend yield of the S&P 500.
 Part of this decline can be explained by lower interest rates, but not all of it.